LukasWoodtli/WebPage/pelican/content/intel_architecture.md

    The result is not written anywhere.

-Both commands accept a register or a memory location as first operand and a register, a memory location or a constant as second operator.
+Both commands accept a register or a memory location as first operand and a register, a memory location or a constant (immediate) as second operator.

+Only one memory operand is allowed.

+The operands need to be of the same size.

 # Loop Commands (`LOOPx`, `JCXZ`)